 Read more about the US Open’s history here.

-What was the prize money for the 2020 US Open?
+What is the prize money for the 2021 US Open?

 The complete prize money for the 2020 singles’ draws:

 - Semi-finalist : $675,000

 - Quarter-finalist : $425,000

 - Round of 16 : $265,000

 Which channel is showing the tournament?

 ESPN broadcasts the US Open in the United States, and TSN and RDS have rights in Canada.
 Eurosport covers Europe, while Amazon Prime has UK rights.
 BeIn Sports covers the Middle East and Fox Sports has rights in Asia.
 Learn more about US Open TV rights here.

 Former WTA CEO Stacey Allaster took over as tournament director in 2020.
 Allaster also serves as the USTA’s chief executive of professional tennis.
 Allaster is the first female director in the tournament’s 140-year history.